na-na-hi/renget/archive/sfbf5.md

 >\>"Sorry [ma'am](https://desu-usergeneratedcontent.xyz/trash/image/1538/39/1538395229560.png) we only take zenny in these parts."

-\>wild hybrid Pukei who wants to check out hunter society but does so completely unprepared
+%darkgreen%\>wild hybrid Pukei who wants to check out hunter society but does so completely unprepared
 \>isn't even wearing clothes and is just exploring the streets of the nearest hunter settlement completely in the nude
 \>drawing weird looks as a result but she's so enraptured by her surroundings that she doesn't notice
 \>smells something delicious and wanders into the local canteen